The Jewish Exponent: Circulation

 The current circulation is made up of direct subscribers and those who donate to the Jewish Federation of Greater Philadelphia.
-The paper is currently delivered to approximately 24,000 households.
+In 2021, the Jewish Exponent had a print circulation of 20,000 and a "digital audience" of 500,000 a year.
 The paper had 40,000 subscribers in 2009.
 However, when the paper celebrated its 75th anniversary in 1962, it had the largest circulation of any Jewish newspaper in the United States.
 At the hundredth anniversary in 1987, the circulation was 65,000.

+Awards

+In 2010 and 2011, the Jewish Exponent was named "Best Overall Weekly Newspaper" in Pennsylvania by the Keystone Pro Chapter of the Society of Professional Journalists.
+In 2014, the Keystone Chapter awarded the newspaper first place for "Use of the Web Among Non-Daily Publications."
+The Jewish Exponent was awarded one Simon Rockower Award by the American Jewish Press Association in 2019, two in 2022 and another two in 2023.